chanhi2000/devlog/src/g4e/lang-js-node/github.md

 - [Moonvy/OpenPromptStudio][Moonvy/OpenPromptStudio]: 🥣 AIGC 提示词可视化编辑器
   - [🌐Official Site](https://moonvy.com/apps/ops)
 - [guangzhengli/ChatFiles][guangzhengli/ChatFiles]: Have a conversation with files ｜与你的文件对话
-- [shadcn/taxonomy][shadcn/taxonomy]: An open source application built using the new router, server components and everything new in Next.js 13.
+- [shadcn/taxonomy][shadcn/taxonomy]: An open source application built using the new router, server components and everything new in Next.js 13. <GithubTags tagItems="typescript;nextjs;prisma;tailwindcss;vercel;radix-ui;nextauthjs" />
   - [🌐Official Site](https://tx.shadcn.com)
 - [ohmplatform/FreedomGPT][ohmplatform/FreedomGPT]: This codebase is for an React and Electron-based app that executes the FreedomGPT LLM locally (offline and private) on Mac and Windows using a chat-based interface (based on Alpaca Lora)
   - [🌐Official Site](http://www.freedomgpt.com)